walkieq/walkieq.github.io/_pages/about.md

 If you are interested, please email Dr Que (zque [DOT] bristol [AT] gmail [DOT] com) with the title [Prospective PhD], and include:

 * your CV;
-* a brief personal statement explaining why you want to join my group;
+* why you want to join my group;
-* a short research statement outlining the topics you would like to explore and how they align with our work.
+* outline the topics you would like to explore and how they align with our work.

 Positions are limited, so early applications are encouraged.

 Some News
 ======
 * Aug.
+2025 - Invited paper by ASICON: __*Optimizing LLM inference for FPGAs*__.
+Optimizing LLMs on Intel FPGAs using oneAPI.

-2025 - Will join the University of Bristol in January 2026 as a Lecturer in School of EEME.
+* Aug.
+2025 - Will join the University of Bristol in January 2026 as a **Lecturer in School of EEME**.

 * Jul.
 2025 - Invited to serve on the [DATE 2026](https://www.date-conference.com) TPC, welcome to submit!